How to Become a Teacher in Utah

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Utah
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Utah

-The basic education requirements to become licensed as a teacher in Utah are to posses a Bachelor's Degree as well as the completion of a state-approved teacher preparation program.
+The basic education requirements to become licensed as a teacher in Utah are to possess a bachelor's in education, as well as the completion of a state-approved teacher preparation program.

 Complete a Teacher Preparation Program